danieltomasz/spectral/README.md

 # poirot is a package for working with the specparam package

-poirot is also a belgian sour beer.
+poirot is also a reference to the belgian detective from agata christie books.

 ### For installing the python library that will work with reticulate